Smeagolworms4/omv2mqtt/README.md

 # Open Media Vault 2 MQTT

-Wrapper for send data of Open Media Vault to MQTT broker.
+OMV2MQTT is a wrapper for send data of Open Media Vault to MQTT broker.

 ## Usage